20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Display Personal Photos in Affordable Frames

-15. Repurpose Items You Already Own as Decor
+15. Repurpose What You Already Own as “Found Object” Art

 A stylish bedroom featuring a repurposed wooden ladder as decor with throw blankets and plants.